Oldest Living Person

 Born in 1899, Ethel Parker Hooper experienced three centuries and witnessed many changes, from the first telephone to the first automobile.

-famous charge on San Juan Hill.
-She had even listened to first-hand battle accounts from American Civil
+charge on San Juan Hill.
+She had even listened to first-hand battle accounts from American Civil War veterans.

 Hooper, my triple great aunt, was one of California's

 senior citizens and one of America's eldest persons.
-Her grandfather, John Henry Parker, had fought in the American Civil
+Her grandfather, John Henry Parker, had served in the 62nd North Carolina Infantry during the American Civil War, and when

 Another Parker, Edna Parker, born on April 20,